 Girl Born Without A Face Celebrates 9th Birthday After Doctors Gave Her Hours To Live After Birth

-By reaching her 9th b-day, a girl born without a face, defied the odds after doctors refused to feed her after she was born & told her fam she wouldn’t survive.
+By reaching her 9th b-day, a girl born without a face, defied the odds after doctors refused to feed her after she was born & told her family she wouldn’t survive.
 Medics say she’s alive thanks to her parents’s love.

 Vitória Marchioli, 9, from Barra de São Francisco in Brazil, has the genetic disorder Treacher Collins syndrome, which prevented 40 of her facial bones from developing properly.
-When she was born, her eyes, mouth, and nose were displaced, causing doctors to doubt she would survive her first few hours of life.
+When she was born, her eyes, mouth, and nose were displaced, which made doctors doubt she would survive her first few hours of life.
 In fact, her doctors refused to feed her, even telling her family to go home and wait for their daughter to die!
-However, Vitória is alive and well today — and she turned nine years old earlier this month.
+However, thankfully Vitória is alive and well today — and she turned nine years old earlier this month.
 Doctors credit her survival to her loving parents, Ronaldo, 39, and Jocilene‘s, 43, unwavering support and devotion.
 Click here to see celeb kids’ birthday parties.

-“Doctors can’t explain how she has lived so long, but they believe it is down to our care and the love we have for her that has kept her alive,” Ronaldo said, according to Daily Mail.
+“Doctors can’t explain how she has lived so long, but they believe it is down to our care and the love we have for her that has kept her alive,” Ronaldo said, according to Daily Mail, which has photos of the girl, now 9.
 “We’re hoping to continue fundraising to give our daughter a better quality of life and giving her the best appearance we can.
 We fight for her so that she can look better and have a better quality of life.
 We love her and are thankful for having her alive.”
 Despite eight operations on her face, Ronaldo and Jocilene say Vitória is bullied over her appearance.

 Treacher Collins syndrome is very rare and affects just one in 50,000 people.
 Due to her condition, Vitória has 40 bones in her face that have not formed properly.
 However, at just two days old, she was transferred to a specialist unit where her condition was diagnosed.
 A week later, her doting family was able to take her home.
 Her many surgeries have helped to reconstruct her eyes, nose, and mouth as well as stimulate her motor functions.
 Most recently, she received treatment at Shriner’s Hospital in Texas.